Verace/MySQLDumpSplitter/README.md

 mysqldump -u root -p --compatible=ansi,no_table_options,no_field_options,no_key_options --hex-blob --skip-opt myschema > importansi.sql

+or

+mysqldump -d -u root -p myschema > nodatadump.sql (no data at all).

 This is because it depends on an "UNLOCK TABLES;" command being present in the dumpfile.
 I have examined this and a two-pass solution (inelegant?) may be necessary.
 Watch this space.